10 Running Form Tips From a Run Coach + Drills

 1. Practice good posture when you run.

-Keep your shoulders and chest up and your core engaged.
+Keep your shoulders and chest up and your core engaged for the most efficient running posture.
 Look forward but do not strain your neck or back.
 Keep your shoulders back and relaxed.
 Don’t look at the ground or slump your shoulders.

 2. Lean slightly forward.

 You don’t have to push your upper body way over your legs but maintain a slight forward lean (about 10 degrees) as you run.
-Conversely, you also don’t need to be perfectly straight up.
+Conversely, you also don’t need to be perfectly straight up to have good running form.
 A light-forward lean will help you run naturally and quickly.
 You can lean slightly more forward than usual when you go up hills.

 3. Run with your knees, ankles, and hips facing forward.